Updated: Feb 16

 If your animal rescue is dependent on donations, then you definitely cannot afford to fail to provide your intake team with this type of sensitivity training.

-Sometimes owners who felt judged when surrendered their pets to an animal shelter or animal rescue may feel angry.
+Sometimes owners who feel judged when surrendering their pet to an animal rescue may feel angry.

 That anger can be a driving factor behind a person’s decision to leave your animal shelter or animal rescue a bad review.